 Nepal does not have a specific law to address noise pollution.
-Environment Protection Act (Official Gazette, June 24/1997) and Environment Protection Rules (Official Gazette, June 26/1997) are umbrella legislation.
+Environment Protection Act 2019 and Environment Protection Rules 2020 are umbrella legislation.
 Sound Quality National Standard, 2012 are put in place for noise.
-According to Environment Protection Rules (Official Gazette, June 26/1997), Ministry of Forests and Environment (Previously named as Ministry of Population and Environment) is the in charge of implementing the proper measures for noise reduction.
+According to Environment Protection Rules 2020, Ministry of Forests and Environment is the manadated agency for implementing proper measures for noise reduction.

 According to Sound Quality National Standard, 2012 noise limits differs based on the type of location.
 There are two types of noise limit- day and night limits.
-The noise limit for night are stricter then day.
+The noise limit for night are stricter than day.

 Zone Noise limit in Decibel

-Day time Night time
+Day time Day time Night time

 Industrial 75 70

 Commercial 65 55

 Rural Residential 45 40

 Urban Residential 55 50

 Mixed Residential 63 55

 Silent 50 40